Everything You Ever Wanted to Know About Astragalus Root

 After countless days, weeks and months spent searching for a superior quality Astragalus extract, we came up empty handed.
 If we wanted a fantastic product we’d be happy to use and recommend to our customers, we’d have to make it ourselves — which is exactly what we did.
 A clean, organic broad spectrum extract with isolated Astragaloside IV, our Seven Springs Trail Astragalus Extract is a truly unique product we developed just for our customers.

-When combined with other medicinal herbs and tonics, you can also take Astragalus as a tincture (as in our Endocrine Strengthening Formula Tincture) or in capsules (as in our Endocrine Strengthening Formula Capsules).
+When combined with other medicinal herbs and tonics, you can also take Astragalus as a tincture (as in our Pine Pollen Alchemy Tincture: The Endocrine Formula) or in capsules (as in our Pine Pollen Alchemy Capsules: The Endocrine Formula).
 But because the Astragalus powder is so quick and easy to take — just stir ½ teaspoon into a mug of hot water and you’re good to go — it’s absolutely our favourite.

 Seven Springs Trail Astragalus Extract (with Astragaloside IV)